JyotiRPanda/sentiment-based-product-recommendation-system/README.md

 - Deploying the end-to-end project with a user interface

-The dataset that you are going to use is inspired by this Kaggle competition.
-We have made a subset of the original dataset, which has been provided below.

-The steps to be performed for the first task are given below.
+The steps to be performed for the task are given below.

 ### Exploratory data analysis